D0CX4ND3R/guide_for_faster_rcnn/README.md

 # Need to fix
 * ~~Nan will appeares during training the RPN.~~
-* Maybe has problems in RPN generating rois and labels.
+* ~~Maybe has problems in RPN generating rois and labels.~~
 * For the toy dataset, maybe the resnext-50 is too large to train.
-* When training, rcnn_bbox_loss reduces to zero quickly, accuracy increses to 1.0 quickly.
+* ~~When training, rcnn_bbox_loss reduces to zero quickly, accuracy increses to 1.0 quickly.~~
+* The unbalance of positive and negative rois causes a bad performance in bbox regression.
+Maybe finetune minibatch configs could solving the problem.

 # Next
 * Add references.